Tonya Harding: Guilty plea, admissions

 On March 9, 1994, Judge Owen Panner granted Harding a requested stay until June on her disciplinary hearing.
 Meanwhile, Portland authorities stated the criminal investigation would conclude by March 21, with any indictments and a grand jury report to be made at that time.

 On March 16, 1994, Harding pled guilty to conspiracy to hinder prosecution as a Class C felony offense at a Multnomah County court hearing.
 She and her lawyer, Robert Weaver, negotiated a plea bargain ensuring no further prosecution.
 Judge Donald Londer conducted routine questioning to make certain Harding understood her agreement, that she was entering her plea "knowingly and voluntarily."
 Harding told Londer she was.
 Her plea admissions were: knowing of the assault plot after the fact; settling on a cover story with Gillooly and Eckardt on January 10; witnessing pay phone calls to Smith affirming the story on January 10 and 11; and lying to FBI with the story on January 18.
 Law enforcement had known about the pay phone calls, as investigators had been following and videotaping the co-conspirators since January 10.
 Her penalties included three years of probation, a $100,000 fine, and 500 hours of community service.
 She agreed to reimburse Multnomah County $10,000 in legal expenses, undergo a psychiatric examination, and volunteered to give $50,000 to the Special Olympics Oregon (SOOR) charity.
 Oregon sentencing guidelines carried a maximum penalty of five years in prison.

-Harding's plea conditions imposed her U.S. Figure Skating Association resignation, necessitating her withdrawal from the 1994 Worlds (for which she was scheduled to leave on March 17).
+Harding's plea conditions required that she resign from the U.S. Figure Skating Association, necessitating her withdrawal from the 1994 Worlds (for which she was scheduled to leave on March 17).
 District attorney Norman Frink said if Harding had not agreed to the plea, she would have faced "an indictment on all possible charges...punishment was taking away [skating] privilege."